History of Corn in Mexico

 Discuss how teosinte turned into blue corn and popcorn and then into sweet corn.

-Show map for where corn was first grown.
-Then show how it traveled throughout the US and the work
+Show map for where corn was first grown and how it traveled

 Ask students: How could corn have been eaten by the Maya?
 Do people still prepare corn in the same tradition?